Satish Kaushik death: Farmhouse owner's wife alleges husband's role in actor's death, police initiate inquiry | Headlines

 Satish Kaushik death: Farmhouse owner's wife alleges husband's role in actor's death, police initiate inquiry

-In connection with the veteran actor Satish Kaushik's death, the owner of the farmhouse Vikas Balu's wife has levelled serious accusations against her husband, claiming his role in the death of the actor.
+In connection with the veteran actor Satish Kaushik's death, the owner of the farmhouse Vikas Malu's second wife has levelled serious accusations against her husband, claiming his role in the death of the actor.

 - Country: